 To ensure that majors are also exposed to the breadth of psychological science, they must also complete two courses in the cognitive/experimental/biological areas of psychology as well as two courses in the developmental/health/social/clinical areas of psychology.

 Majors should complete Research Methods before taking laboratory courses numbered 335 or above or courses numbered 380 or above.
-Concurrent enrollment in MATH 117 (with the Psychology Statistics Laboratory) with PSYC 280: Research Methods I is preferred.
-Alternatively, MATH 207 may be taken prior to Research Methods I.
+Concurrent enrollment in MATH 107 with PSYC 280: Research Methods I is preferred.
+Alternatively, MATH 107 or 207 may be taken prior to Research Methods I.

 Majors complete empirical research projects in Research Methods, but are also encouraged to do so in laboratory and topics courses, and in close collaboration with faculty members in independent study.
 Students have access to the department’s extensive laboratory facilities for research in neuroscience, acoustical analysis, child development, animal and human learning, social, personality, and clinical psychology.
 We highly recommend that students who wish to pursue honors projects or empirical projects for PSYC 610 begin them in their junior year.